Memorable Manitobans: Jaroslav Bohdan Rudnyckyj (1910-1995)

 In 1937, Rudnyckyj attended the First International Conference on Onomastic Sciences in Paris.
 In 1952, he was designated as permanent delegate of Canada and Ukraine to the ICOS in Louvain, Belgium.
 Rudnyckyj was a charter member of the American Name Society in 1951, and served as its President in 1959.
 He was the founder of the Canadian Institute of Onomastic Sciences (now the Canadian Society for the Study of Names) in London in 1967, and was its President until 1970.
 He was a Canadian delegate to the First United Nations Conference on the Standardization of Geographical Names.
 Rudnyckyj founded the journal Onomastica in Winnipeg in 1951, and was its editor until 1973.
 Today it continues as Onomastica Canadiana, the biannual journal of the CSSN.

 After retirement Rudnyckyj kept his whirlwind tempo of activity - traveling, lecturing, teaching and writing.
 Prior to his death, he visited his native Ukraine and offered a course in onomastics.
+In recognition of his scholarly, literary, cultural, and language work, he received a Taras Shevchenko silver medal from the Ukrainian Free Academy of Sciences (1968).

 He died at Montreal, Québec on 19 October 1995.